 Leg 1: 7km Trail Run

-The first leg of the race is out and back on the Sulphur Springs trail.
+The first leg of the race is a run out and back on the Sulphur Springs trail.
 This trail has 4 or 5 rolling hills but they are relatively short.
-The overall elevation gain is 160m, broken up over the 7k run.
+The overall elevation gain is 159m, broken up over the 7k run.
 There is a shallow stream to cross and one section that often is a big mud hole covered with a few logs to help you cross, or you can run around it.
 Click the picture for an interactive map.

 The bike course is out and back on Hwy 66 to Beaver Flat.
 It is paved highway with rumble strips and some loose gravel at certain sections.
-The bike route has a total elevation gain of 162m, mostly gaining in the first 9km.
+The bike route has a total elevation gain of 276m, mostly gaining in the first 9km.
 Once you hit the turnaround point, it’s a nice quick ride back to transition.
 Traffic will not stop for cyclists so proceed when with your turn around and entrance to Station Flats with caution.
 Click the picture for an interactive map.

-The last leg of the race is the most technical and consists of a loop on the Tom Snow trail/1st Ridgeback loop.
+The last leg of the race is the most technical and consists of a loop on the Tom Snow trail/1st Ridgeback loop (clockwise).
 The Tom Snow has a few mud holes that you can run around, and the Ridgeback loop is definitely narrower with a hill.
 Elevation gain of 200m.

 Important Notes: The run components of this race are on hiking/mountain bike trails so expect to see everything: rocks, roots, mud, gravel, logs, streams, and holes.
 Parts of the trail are wide and other areas, especially the last 3k loop, have some narrower sections so be alert for other trail users.
 Please keep in mind mountain bikers will be on the trails as well and travel at high speeds so for your safety it is recommended run without headphones on.
 The top of this loop is navigated clockwise (follow the signs).